This tutorial covers:

 Cloning a sample project

-This tutorial uses an existing NestJS application.
+This tutorial will use an existing NestJS application.
 It is a small invoicing application that demonstrates how to build a GraphQL API using NestJS.
+If you are interested in learning how the app was built be sure to check out how to build GraphQL API with NestJs.

-To begin, clone the [project.
-It already contains some tests that I will explain.
-Then we will automate the process of running the tests using CircleCI.
-The project has two modules: customer and invoice.
+To begin, clone the project.
+It already contains some tests that I will explain individually.
+I will then guide you through automating the process of running the tests using CircleCI.
+The project has two modules, customer and invoice.
 Each module contains a service and a resolver file.
-The example tests will focus on the customer module.
+The example tests that will be explained here will focus on the customer module.

 The customer service has 3 methods: create